 - Know the resources in the community that offer nutritional assistance.
 TB programs may offer assistance directly to patients and their families on MDR-TB treatment.
 In other cases, there are additional groups working to provide nutritional support, such as non-governmental organizations, faith-based organizations, and community groups.
 These groups may give monthly or quarterly food provisions to families.
 Additional groups-including popular kitchens, community food groups, and food pantries-can provide single or ongoing cooked meals. - Know the resources of the patient and family.
 Instead of telling them to "eat better," ask them about the food they eat.
 Start by asking "how many meals do you eat a day?"
-Then proceed to ask about the composition of meals, who eats first in the family, and if there are any - foods they avoid.
+Then proceed to ask about the composition of meals, who eats first in the family, and if there are any foods they avoid.
 Specifically ask if the child is able to drink milk. - Know the locally available staple foods and the general price ranges for these foods.
 This can be done by taking a small shopping trip in the neighborhood.
 Once food availability and costs are known, patients and families can be given practical nutritional advice.
 For example, instead of encouraging them to "eat more protein" or "eat more meat," recommend eggs (which contain protein but are often not as expensive as meat) or different cuts of meat (e.g. the liver or heart) which may cost less than other cuts.
 If the child is able to drink powdered milk, then the recommended recipe for making the milk could be "doubled" to increase caloric intake (i.e. add twice as much powder to the same amount of water).
 Nuts, legumes, and oil are all high protein foods that may be more affordable, depending on the setting.
 The same applies to leafy and green vegetables.
-Discourage families from buying expensive vitamin supplements and encourage them to invest instead in calorie- rich foods.
+Discourage families from buying expensive vitamin supplements and encourage them to invest instead in calorie-rich foods. - Recommend to the family that the child eat several small meals during the day.
+It can be overwhelming to a sick child to sit down to a larger plate of food.
+Eating multiple small, high calorie meals may help the child gain weight.
+This can be especially helpful for children with nausea and vomiting, which is common in patients on second-line anti-tuberculous therapy.